troutowicz/troutowicz.github.io/_posts/2015-9-9-my-apache-web-server-do-nots.md

 **DO NOT forget to DRY**

 **D**on't **R**epeat **Y**ourself whenever possible.
-When managing alot of virtual hosts, configuration can become unmanageable fast.
+When managing a lot of virtual hosts, configuration can become unmanageable fast.
 Modularizing blocks of configuration and using the `Include` directive is one way to simplify configuration and avoid repeats.
 This can be especially elegant when managing many sub-domain virtual hosts that use the same wildcard SSL certificate.
 Placing the SSL conf into a separate file and `Include`ing it in the first Name-based virtual host will configure SSL for all virtual hosts belonging to that Name-based IP.

 More reading:
 [Link 1](http://httpd.apache.org/docs/2.4/mod/core.html#include) [Link 2](https://wiki.apache.org/httpd/NameBasedSSLVHosts)